aws-samples/aws-batch-architecture-for-alphafold/README.md

 ![header](imgs/header.jpg)

-# AlphaFold
+# AWS-AlphaFold

-This package provides an implementation of the inference pipeline of AlphaFold v2.0.
+This package provides an implementation of the inference pipeline of AlphaFold v2.0 on AWS Batch.
 This is a completely new model that was entered in CASP14 and published in Nature.
 For simplicity, we refer to this model as AlphaFold throughout the rest of this document.